 ** [[spoiler: So it's more like SenselessSacrifice instead...]]

 *** [[spoiler: Not really.
 We may be fighting something worse than the Templars, but at least we'll be alive to fight.]]

-* The game hints several times that [[spoiler:Lucy's death at the end of Brotherhood, possibly even the details of her alignment[[note]]although Vidic and Cross at least considered her loyal to ''them'', the closest to "''hard''" evidence is Lucy's letter to Clay... after all, the "reveal" of what Lucy's role in the prior games was?
-All in the form of a vision ''from Juno'' for Clay to see[[/note]] were little more than Juno's deception.
-Juno herself had admitted before that future is never given and there is more than enough space for debating whether the outcome she forced on Desmond to believe in was really all that likely to happen.
-Desmond's doubt on the issue is also pretty difficult to watch at times, not least since [[spoiler:he eventually denies William's attempt to tell him that his stabbing of Lucy was 'just' Juno's mind control, but when Desmond's claimed decision was made on possibly false claims by a BiggerBad with an agenda]]...
+* The game hints several times that [[spoiler:Lucy's death at the end of Brotherhood, possibly even the details of her alignment[[note]]although Vidic and Cross at least considered her loyal to ''them'', the closest to "''hard''" evidence is Lucy's letter to Clay... after all, the "''reveal''" of Lucy's role in the prior games was in the form of a vision ''from Juno'' for Clay to see[[/note]] were little more than Juno's deception.
+Juno herself had admitted before that future is never given and there is more than enough space for debating whether the outcome she forced on Desmond to believe in was really all that likely to happen.]]
+Desmond's doubt on the issue is also pretty difficult to watch at times, not least since [[spoiler:he eventually denies William's attempt to tell him that his stabbing of Lucy was 'just' Juno's mind control[[note]]William essentially declaring Desmond innocent[[/note]] and declares that it was his decision, but when Desmond's claimed decision was made on possibly false claims by a BiggerBad with an agenda]]...